When you view a painting at the gallery owned by Steve and Nancy Hauk, they will tell you its story. And the stories are always fascinating.

 It's not easy to find the gallery — it's tucked behind a corner restaurant, across the street from a Pacific Grove movie theater parking lot and alongside a rambunctious mural in an alley.
 But it's worth the search if you appreciate early and contemporary California art and colorful tales.

 Located at 206 Fountain Ave., Hauk Fine Arts was founded 20 years ago with two goals.
-Above all, the Hauks wanted to give exceptional local artists such as

 Now the gallery also includes works by such Monterey area art luminaries as Armin Hansen, Sam Colburn, William Ritschel and Charles Rollo Peters, plus many others.